ShiningVenus/CozyCritters/README.md

 **Cozy Critter v1.0.0** - Made with 💚 by people who understand that your brain works beautifully, just differently.

 *Finally, a mood tracking app that doesn't try to "fix" you.*

+---

+### 📞 **For Organizations & Partnerships**
+Interested in using Cozy Critter for your autism/ND programs?
+Want to collaborate or need deployment help?
+We're here to support organizations making a real difference in the ND community.

+**Contact us about:**
+- Community partnerships
+- Custom deployment assistance
+- Staff training materials
+- Accessibility feedback and improvements
+- Grant writing support for digital wellness programs

+*Open source, privacy-first tools should serve everyone - especially marginalized communities.*